 We typically see 3 distinct phases of analytics:

 - The Good Enough phase: Early on, businesses might not have enough customer data to make decisions based on analytics.
-There may or may not be someone actively looking at the data, and because implementing analytics often competes with other core activities – like shipping a product – analytics are often set and forgot.
+There may or may not be someone actively looking at the data analytics platform, and because implementing analytics often competes with other core activities – like shipping a product – analytics are often set and forgot.
 For the good enough phase, analytics platforms have to be really quick to implement.

 - The Head Above Water phase: Once the business is able to get its head above the water, investing in analytics (and an analytics team) makes a lot of sense.
 Analytics can help better define and understand the business model.
-Because the business challenges are clearer at this point, it becomes easier to find the right tool for the job.
+Because the business challenges are clearer at this point, it becomes easier to find the right analytics tool for the job.
 During this phase, it’s often more important for the data to point in the right direction, than to be entirely accurate.